Community Service Area Subarea Plans

 - Is guided by the community’s interests and available funding, using tools and resources developed by the county’s Office of Equity and Social Justice.

-As each CSA subarea plan is developed, Local Services will capture community desires for future King County services, programs, facilities, and capital improvements.
+As each community service area subarea plan is developed, Local Services will capture community desires for future King County services, programs, facilities, and capital improvements.
 These will be used to create a community needs list, which will inform King County’s budget development.
 (Learn more about subarea plans and community needs lists )

 Check the subarea planning schedule below to find out when we expect to work with your community on planning.